Wisconsin Driving Under The Influence Laws

 If they were, we may be able to get the case thrown out of court.
 Our Waukesha DUI/DWI defense attorneys know how to cross-examine any witness, including police officers.

 Strategies for Lessening Punishments

-Even if you plead guilty, there are many ways our Wisconsin DWI attorneys can lessen your penalties:
+Even if you plead guilty, there are many ways our Wisconsin rapids attorneys can lessen your penalties:

 - We can refer you to an alcohol counseling program, which can greatly reduce jail time.

-- If you have prior DWI/OWI convictions and you did not have an attorney, or the convictions occurred in another state, we can investigate those prior convictions to see whether the prosecutor can use them to increase the penalty for this offense.
+- If you have prior DWI/OWI convictions and you did not have a Wisconsin DUI lawyer, or the convictions occurred in another state, we can investigate those prior convictions to see whether the prosecutor can use them to increase the penalty for this offense.